 Section Overview

-What you’ll learn: How to compare alternative SEM specifications using formal tests and fit indices, and how to use modification indices responsibly
+What you will learn: How to compare alternative SEM specifications using formal tests and fit indices, and how to use modification indices responsibly.

 In practice, researchers often have competing theoretical models — alternative specifications that make different predictions about which paths should be present or absent.
 SEM provides tools for formally comparing such models.
-There are two situations:
+Two situations arise:

 Suppose a reviewer argues that the direct path from Self-Efficacy to Writing Score is unnecessary and that all of Self-Efficacy’s influence on Writing Score is mediated through Motivation.
-We test this by fitting a constrained model with the direct EFFwriting_score path removed, and comparing it to the full model.
+We test this by fitting a constrained model with the direct EFF → writing_score path removed:

 Code